 “If engineering wanted a computer program written, it would now have to submit a formal request and then have the person requesting the program spend a great deal of time explaining the problem to the scientific programmer assigned to this effort.”
 (Kerzner, 2017, pp. 534)

-Ralph Gregg is using a process to maintain control, but approach this is not in the best interest of Jackson Industries.
+Ralph Gregg is using a process to maintain control, but approach this is not in the best interest of Jackson Industries. - Employee morale, escalating animosity and no proposed solutions or path to a resolution.

 E.g. – Ralph Gregg: “because you people upstairs do not feel as though we contribute anything to company profits.
 (Kerzner, 2017, pp. 534-535)

 Al Moody: “Between you and me, all of your comments are correct.
 I agree with your concerns.
 But my hands are tied, as you know.”
 (Kerzner, 2017, p.
-535)
+535) - Motivation is viewed more as a result of ascribed authority where perform is mandated vs. self-motivated to contribute to an organizational objective.

 E.g. – Ralph Gregg: “You bet I do.
 Make me director and I’ll see that the work gets done.”
 (Kerzner, 2017, p.
 535)